permguard/permguard/site/content/docs/0.0.x/getting-started/features-and-licensing.md

 ## Key Goals of Permguard

-- **Open Source First**: Licensed under **Apache-2.0**, fostering community collaboration and innovation in access control and policy management.
-- **Zero Trust Compliance**: Implements **Zero Trust Auth** ([ZTAuth*](https://spec.ztauthstar.com/)) with versionable and composable **Auth*** models.
-These models can be replicated in **proximity nodes**, overcoming connectivity limitations and ensuring consistent policy enforcement.
-- **Structured Authorization Framework**: Provides a clear and organized layer for defining authorization and authentication models, following best practices for modern identity and access management.
-- **Scalability and Flexibility**: Designed for multi-zone and multi-tenant environments, making access control efficient and adaptable.
-- **Multi-Policy Execution**: Executes policies in different languages, ensuring flexibility and interoperability across various systems.
+**Permguard** aims to redefine authorization by combining flexibility with a structured approach to schema and model design.
+It provides organizations with the tools to implement secure, scalable, and efficient access control systems.

 <div style="text-align: center">
   <img alt="Permguard Policies" src="/images/diagrams/d21.webp"/>
 </div><br/>

-**Permguard** aims to redefine authorization by combining flexibility with a structured approach to schema and model design.
-It provides organizations with the tools to implement secure, scalable, and efficient access control systems.